 There is no way to sugar coat it - sending large attachments through Outlook is filled with friction.
 Most organizations have file size limitations on email attachments, which hinders business productivity.
 Furthermore, there are significant storage infrastructure costs for enterprises given the fact that the average worker receives on average 70 emails per day and 24% have attachments that are on average 800KB in size.
 Organizations not only need a solution to this problem, but also need a solution that is deployable, manageable, and usable to drive business value.

-The Syncplicity Add-in for Microsoft Outlook isn’t just great for end-users trying to send large files (PowerPoints, video files, spreadsheets, and etc), but also helps organizations dramatically reduce the storage infrastructure costs associated with email attachments.
+The Syncplicity by Axway Add-in for Microsoft Outlook isn’t just great for end-users trying to send large files (PowerPoints, video files, spreadsheets, and etc), but also helps organizations dramatically reduce the storage infrastructure costs associated with email attachments.
 Email systems add a 33% overhead for every attachment – thus a 10GB attachment becomes 13.3GB, and since there are 4 copies for each attachment, a single large file can take up 53.2 GB – creating huge storage costs for the enterprise.
-In contrast, since Syncplicity provides global file de-duplication, only a single copy of a file exists in the system, no matter how many times and how many people send the same content via the Syncplicity Add-in for Outlook.
+In contrast, since Syncplicity by Axway provides global file de-duplication, only a single copy of a file exists in the system, no matter how many times and how many people send the same content via the Syncplicity by Axway Add-in for Outlook.

 Unlike others in the market, our Outlook Add-in solution combines the ease of deployment and management for IT with group-based policies, robust security controls like password protected links and link expiration, and a frictionless user experience with no size limits on files and folders – all at the same time.